 Note: On initial configuration it is recommended that this value is set to On so that all default monitoring data can be collected for an initial period after which reports can be run to determine at what level future monitoring should be set.
 Default monitoring is down to the Field/Column level, which could amount to a large volume of Repository data.
 If, after reviewing the available reports, it is determined that, for example, this level of monitoring is not required, it can be turned off.
-For more information, see How to Set Repository Properties on page 75.
+For more information, see Set Repository Properties.